grilam14/recipes/README.md

 TODOs:
 - Add frontend
 - Deploy to Render
-- Serialize instead of using print statements
+- Serialize into 1 string instead of using print statements